wurthless-elektroniks/smc360/docs/ipc.md

 The error code specified here cannot be less than 0100 (hex 0x10) because any error code below that is reserved for SMC errors.
 If the error code is less than 0100, then the command will be ignored.

+Trinity adds the following logic (kept on Corona and Winchester):
+- If a power or overheat RRoD event has already triggered, then the message is ignored.
+  (This shouldn't be the case in normal operation - probably was added to catch an edge case.)
+- If the CPU attempts to raise an error below 0x10 (i.e., 0033 or less), then the SMC will override the error code to 0x1F (0133) and force the error flags to 0 (RRoD classic pattern).
+  Similar logic runs checks against the second byte that will also override the error code to 0x1F (if less than 0x10 or 0xC0 or greater).

 ### 0x9B - Set RTC wake time